cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 The main script for the tasks considered and discussed within this section is [plots_and_histograms_CMSDAS2020.py](../../Plotter/plots_and_histograms_CMSDAS2020.py)

 It is constructed to produce nice plots of distributions of various quantities, like the visible mass of the &tau;&tau; system, m<sub>vis</sub>, and to create histograms for further processing with CombineHarvester.
+The distribution plots, often referred to as **control plots**, are used to examine the agreement between data and expected contributions and help to improve this agreement and to refine selection requirements, as will be discussed in more detail in section [6](refine_ztautau.md).

 Let us first have a look at its general structure: